Dependency Injection Pattern in Java: Boosting Maintainability with Loose Coupling

 In plain words

-Dependency Injection separates creation of client's dependencies from its own behavior.
+Dependency Injection separates the creation of the client's dependencies from its own behavior.

 Wikipedia says